 Click Next to go to the Payment page where you can select one of two Payment Methods, debit or credit card and online bank Transfer US Automated Clearing House system, which pays directly from your bank account and may take as long as four days.
 The latter entails a lower transfer fee, but it also requires a bit of paperwork.
-Not sure what this option is about?
-Read about it here.

 Choosing the online bank Transfer USACH option will prompt the system to authenticate the account you’re transferring from.
 So make sure you have your online banking details handy, including your phone number and email address registered with that bank.
 Note that this applies to transfers from a US account to Thailand.

 To authenticate your account, you have to submit a billing statement and an ID such as a passport.